 Layout

-We were inspired by retro games and early user interfaces.
-At first, the choice of pixel art seemed a bit unusual.
-Now that the client wanted an unusual site, the more we analysed it, the better it clicked with the website’s target audience.
-The slightly older gamers have fond nostalgic memories of pixelart and the games they played with it, while the slightly younger gamers are familiar with the mega-popular Minecraft, which draws inspiration from pixelart.
+The slightly older gamers have fond nostalgic memories of pixelart and the games they played with it, while the slightly younger gamers are familiar with the mega-popular Minecraft, which draws huge inspiration from pixelart.

-Fortunately, it can. the experimental nature of glitch and pixel art is more than offset by the fact that this style was used in user interfaces.
+The experimental nature of glitch and pixel art is more than offset by the fact that this style was used in user interfaces.
 You could say it is not experimental at all, but rather uses years-old, tried-and-tested UI principles and styles.

 Now, of course, we also use modern UI elements like hamburger menus, buttons and pop-ups, but we always combine these with the pixelart style that runs throughout the website.
 That’s how old and new come together, and it works!